swcarpentry/DEPRECATED-boot-camps/python/ipythonblocks/playing_with_blocks_exercises.md

 ## Exercise 8

-Use an `if` with an `and` to change the color of every black block.
+Use an `if` with an `and` to turn every black block green.

+## Exercise 9

+Make a new 20 by 20 block grid.
+Use a `for` loop with `range` to change the color of every block in the third, 10th, and 18th rows.

+## Exercise 10

+Use nested `for` loops with `range` to change the color of the bottom-left quadrant of your 20 by 20 grid.